35 Awesome Things to Do in Nairobi, Kenya

 If you’ve ever read or watched ‘Out of Africa’ (as I did whilst writing this post) you’ll want to visit the Karen Blixen Museum.
 The museum at ‘the foot of the Ngong Hills’ is the former home of Danish writer and coffee farmer, Karen Blixen.

-While here you can take tours of the museum, learn about Kenya’s colonial past, and get a cup of coffee or some food (I had a really good parmigiana here) at the Karen Blixen Coffee Garden.
+While here you can take tours of the museum, learn about Kenya’s colonial past, and get a cup of coffee or some food at the Karen Blixen Coffee Garden.
+I had a really good parmigiana here – it was really delicious!
+I’d go back just for that, but the museum was good too!

 Going hiking in the Ngongo Hills is one of the most outdoorsy and active things to do in Nairobi.
 Situated a little way out of the city, near Ngong town, the Ngong Hills are a series of 7 hills with fantastic views of the surrounding area.